gonX/dustforce-wiki/website/_mechanics/basics/ceilings.md

 The first 10 frames are frictionless, allowing full speed conservation, this is increased to 15 frames as normal Dustman as mentioned in [Dustman](#character-dustman)

-Once friction has started to apply, releasing from the ceiling has a 10 frame delay, this occurs regardless of the ceiling tiles ending, so can be extended into midair, this is known as an “Air Extended Ceiling Slide”.
+Once friction has started to apply, releasing from the ceiling has a 10 frame delay, this occurs regardless of the ceiling tiles ending, so can be extended into midair, this is known as an “extended ceiling run/slide” or previously "air extended ceiling slide".

 Notably this ceiling run friction is frequently a smaller penalty to your speed than leftward air friction or, if travelling at an upward angle, gravity, so it is still intentionally used and saves time occasionally.